A Green Christmas for Boston Kids and Families

 Plan your Christmas dinner menu and make your grocery-shopping list now, as you are preparing for your Thanksgiving feast.

-- If you are able to get to the Dewey Square Farmers’ Market or the Lexington Farmers' Market Thanksgiving Feastival (both on Tuesday, November 20), buy extras.
+• When you go to the Dewey Square Farmers’ Market or the Lexington Farmers' Market Thanksgiving Feastival, buy extras.
 Prepare your recipes using the fresh produce and pop the dishes into the freezer for Christmas.
 You’ll be buying local and saving trips to the store.
 The farmers, the market organizers, your body, and Mother Earth all thank you!

-- Even if you’re shopping at the grocery store, you can still plan ahead - buy double now to save future trips to the store (you will also save money).
+• Even if you’re shopping at the grocery store, you can still plan ahead - buy double now to save future trips to the store (and save money).

-- Look for places where you can get fresh, locally grown organic produce and free-range, organic meats, and plan to do your holiday food shopping there.
+• Look for places where you can get fresh, locally grown organic produce and free-range, organic meats, and plan to do your holiday food shopping there.
+Local Harvest is a good resource for finding those places.

 Deck the Halls With Boughs of Holly - Literally